 Wait, what?
 Why is this a good thing?
 Let me tell you why.
 Rejection – when done in a safe space, where you’re cushioned as you fall AND presented with an opportunity to get back up and try again – teaches kids just that: you’re gonna fail sometimes and it’s not the failure that defines you, it’s the recovery.
 By exploring when a piece doesn’t work or when an 8-count doesn’t fit in a choreographed dance, you teach kids that it’s okay to fail as long as they fix it in the next round.

 It’s fair to say that kids can get this at any school.
 But the environment in a magnet school is different, and the friendships you forge there are real, lifelong friendships.
 I am STILL in touch with all of my high school friends and a lot of my middle school friends.
 Our kids are now friends!
 And it’s not uncommon that you talk to parents of students in the magnet school today and find out that their parents are alumni – it’s THAT life changing.

 Curious about HCS Magnet programs?
 You can learn more about it here.
-You can also come see the magnet arts in action by visiting the Academy Children’s Theatre – a division of the Academy of Academics & Arts – in their debut production of The Velveteen Rabbit.
-Not only is this traditional tale completely acted by the students at the school, this particular adaptation was written by the students!
-Students also run the technical aspects (lighting, sound, stage management) as well.
+You can also come see the magnet arts in action by visiting the Academy Children’s Theatre – a division of the Academy of Academics & Arts – in one of their current productions.
 It’s a great chance to see what arts integration does in a school!